camaraproject/Governance/ProjectStructureAndRoles.md

 A Provider Implementation repository only must have a CODEOWNERS file, a license file, a GOVERNANCE.MD file (pointing to the Governance repository) and a subdirectory /code/API_code with API code of the transformation function Northbound --> Southbound.
 Only Codeowners should have write permissions to a Provider Implementation (PI) repository.
 Provider Implementation repositories have the same name as the API repository but with suffix _-PI§x§_.

-Some Sub Projects may have distinct (although sometimes overlapping) sets of Contributors, Codeowners, and Maintainers.

 Where a Sub Project has a release process, access and documentation should be such that more than one person can perform a release.

 **Working Groups**